syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 Grid grid = new Grid();
 bottomSheet.BottomSheetContent = grid;
 Content = bottomSheet;
-bottomSheet.Show();

 {% endhighlight %}
 {% endtabs %}

 ### Grabber CornerRadius
-The `GrabberCornerRadius` property allows you to customize the corner radius of the grabber element in the BottomSheet.
+The `GrabberCornerRadius` property allows you to customize the corner radius of the grabber element in the `BottomSheet`.
 By adjusting this property, you can create rounded corners for the grabber.
-By default, the GrabberCornerRadius property is set to `12`.

 {% tabs %}
 {% highlight xaml %}